meltingice/CamanJS/README.md

 </pre>

 <h1>How to Extend</h1>
 Extending CamanJS is easy as well.
 It's accomplished by adding functions onto the manip object.
-Below is an example of how to do so:
+Below is a simple example of how to do so:

 <pre>
 (function (Caman) {
 	Caman.manip.fancy_filter = function (adjust) {

+		// === IMPORTANT ===
-		// this.process will be run in a loop, and the
+		// this.process() will be run in a loop, and the
 		// rgba object represents the current pixel's rgba
 		// values. you *must* return the modified rgba object
-		// for it to work properly.
+		// for it to work properly and you *must* name the function
+		// passed in the 2nd argument to process() the same name as
+		// this filter.

-		return this.process(function (rgba) {
+		return this.process(adjust, function fancy_filter(rgba) {
 			rgba.r += adjust;
 			rgba.g -= adjust;
 			rgba.b += adjust * 2;